mesosphere/marathon/docs/command-line-flags.md

     during mesos-slave restarts and upgrades.
 * `--executor` (Optional.
 Default: "//cmd"): Executor to use when none is specified.
-* `--executor_health_checks` (Optional.
-Default: false)): If this flag is supplied, health checks are executed on the slaves on which the tasks are running.
-    Requires Mesos `0.20.0` or higher.
-Use of this option limits app health checks to at most one.
-The only protocol supported by Mesos is COMMAND.
 * `--failover_timeout` (Optional.
 Default: 604800 seconds (1 week)): The
     failover_timeout for Mesos in seconds.
 * `--ha` (Optional.
 Default: true): Runs Marathon in HA mode with leader election.